samposm/git-guide/2-git-for-one-person.md

 git init
 ```

 The `git init` will create a hidden `.git` directory (so, `myproject/.git`)
 where git will keep all its stuff.
 In a strict sense, the `.git` directory is
 now a repository, or repo for short.
 In everyday language, the whole
 `myproject` directory, containing both the working files (Or working tree, as
 it is called in git slang.
 Tree, because it usually contains subdirectories,
 too.) and the `.git` directory, is a project repository.
 If you for some reason
 want to totally delete your project's version history, you can just `rm -rf
 .git` and the version history is destroyed.
 Also the `.git` directory contains
 just ordinary files, so you can copy, zip or tar either the `.git` directory or
 the whole project directory and copy or move it around, and it will still
 function as a repository in the new place, wherever you put it.

-## git commit
+### `git add` and `git commit`

 Now we need some files